 Changes in life expectancy and lifespan variation at the national level

-In Figures 1-4, we show results for males because the showed the largest changes caused by homicides, results for females are reproduced in the Supplemental Material figures S1-S4.
+As expected, results for males show the largest impact of homicides on life expectancy and life span variation over both time periods (Figures 1-4).
+We thus focus on these results (results for females are shown in Supplemental Material, figures S1-S4).

 Figure 1 shows age- and cause-specific contributions to the change in male life expectancy at birth between 1995 and 2005 (Panel A) and between 2005 and 2015 (Panel B).
 Vertical values enclosed in rectangles represent age-specific contributions (in years), while the length of the bars correspond to cause-specific contributions by age (also in years).
 Overall cause-specific contributions across all ages are shown in the panel’s legend in parenthesis.

+Among men, life expectancy at birth increased about twice as fast in 1995-2005 (2.1years) than in 2005-2015 (1.05 years).
+Most causes of death contributed to the improvement in life expectancy in 1995-2005 (except for diabetes, heart disease and accidents) implying that their underlying mortality rates reduced over the period.
+Importantly, homicide rates were declining in 1995-2005 which contributed to about one-fourth (0.45 years) of the overall gain in life expectancy.
+Moreover, about 78% (0.36 years) of this contribution was due to reductions in homicide mortality between ages 15-49 (red bars in Figure 1, panel A).
+In contrast, the slowed down improvement in life expectancy in 2005-2015 was mainly the result of rising rates of homicide and heart disease, hence their negative contributions to the change.
+Contrary to the previous decade, about 98% (-0.27 years) of the negative contributions due to homicides resulted from worsening mortality rates between ages 15-49.

-Life expectancy in Mexico increased two years for males (from 69.2 to 71.2) and 1.3 years for women, changing from 75.4 to 76.7.
+for males (from 69.2 to 71.2) and 1.3 years for women, changing from 75.4 to 76.7.
 Figure 1 shows that the progress made in reducing perinatal conditions and ages below age 5 is equivalent to almost one year of increase in life expectancy for males.
 Over the full age span, reductions in mortality from conditions amenable to medical service (AMS) (blue bars) and homicides (red) account for more than one and a half years of increase in life expectancy for males and over one full year in females between 1995 and 2005.
 Opposing this, diabetes and ischemic heart diseases (IHD) caused a reduction of over half a year in the same period, mainly in ages above 40 in both sexes.

 From 2005 to 2015, the progress in increasing life expectancy was slowed down by half for males, compared to the previous decade, while female life expectancy increased an additional year.
 Homicides contributed the most to the slowdown in life expectancy (-0.3 years), mostly between ages 15 and 60.
 Diabetes and IHD continued to deteriorate, bringing down life expectancy by 0.26 years in males and 0.15 in females.
 In males, progress in reducing deaths from lung cancer and cirrhosis contributed to the rise in life expectancy.
 Conditions amenable to medical service continued increasing life expectancy, albeit at a slower pace than ten years before.